Server migration for specialist manufacturer in Kent

 Cajero is a leading manufacturer of specialist equipment for machining composite components for aviation and automotive companies worldwide.

-Akita were invited to review the company’s IT support in the early part of 2018.
+Akita was invited to review the company’s IT support.

 As part of our assessment of Cajero’s IT systems, engineers discovered that previous IT support contractors had not made appropriate recommendations to improve their systems and had left Cajero’s servers in a badly configured state.

 A small, under-resourced unit was acting as the company’s main server.
 It was set up on free server software, inappropriate for this use, and was proving unreliable for the business.
 In contrast, Cajero had been persuaded to purchase a second much higher specification server which was only being used to run a single manufacturing MRP application.
 With the clear disparity in this use of hardware, a server migration was the obvious solution.

 Akita’s engineers started by upgrading the newer server with additional RAM modules to increase performance.
 They then created two virtual environments within that server, each running a different disk speed.
 Using an enterprise solution from VMware, Cajero’s server environment was replicated in the faster of the two new environments, and their content was migrated over.
 Due to its importance to business operations, the single MRP application was, with the input of the software technical team, transferred to the second virtual environment.